 How and when to use flashbacks

 - Your flashbacks should be relevant.
-The Reunion is about two lovers having a second chance many years later.
+The Reunion is a story of two lovers having a second chance many years later.
 The flashbacks were a tool to allow the reader to see the characters meet for the first time and get a general feel for their earlier relationship.
 However, I didn’t include their original break up as a flashback.
 It’s told in the dialogue.
-Dialogue, by the way, is another great tool for telling the backstory.
+Dialogue is another great tool for telling the backstory.

 How to place a flashback

 This flashback from The Reunion includes the ending paragraphs from Chapter One, with the last paragraph setting up the scene.
 The flashback begins with Chapter Two.

 * * *